-- (1) Opposite to the direction of vehicle advanced will actuate the electrical brake. - (2) After stopping of the vehicle through the electrical brake, the vehicle runs to the opposite direction by keeping the joystick tilted. - (3) Avoid applying the electrical brake to the vehicle accelerated very much in a downward slope.
+- (1) Opposite to the direction of vehicle advanced will actuate the electrical brake. - (2) After stopping of the vehicle through the electrical brake, the vehicle runs to the opposite direction by keeping joystick. - (3) Avoid applying the electrical brake to the vehicle accelerated very much in a downward slope.
 Carefully apply the electrical brake so that loads may not be damaged.

-4) REGEN BRAKE
+4) Regen brake

-- (1) Regen provides vehicle braking by controlling the motor as a generator and returning the generated energy back to the battery. - (2) A direction change of the joystick will initiate regen braking at a level set by the direction brake current level.
+- (1) Regen brake provides vehicle braking by controlling the motor as a generator and returning the generated energy back to the battery. - (2) A direction change of joystick will initiate regen braking at a level set by the direction brake current level.
 Braking effort is proportional to the position of joystick movement.